There are many different uses for branching and svn merge, and this section describes the most common ones you're likely to run into.

 around (fully updated), or that you recently checked out a

-fresh working copy of /calc/trunk
+fresh working copy of /calc/trunk.

 But which two trees should be compared?
 At first glance, the answer may seem obvious: just compare the latest trunk tree with your latest branch tree.
 But beware—this assumption is wrong, and has burned many a new user!
 Since svn merge operates like svn diff, comparing the latest trunk and branch trees will not merely describe the set of changes you made to your branch.
 Such a comparison shows too many changes: it would not only show the addition of your branch changes, but also the removal of trunk changes that never happened on your branch.